lsriniwas/Netflix-Clone/README.md

 ### Acknowledgments
 <div>
   We take all the responsiblity for every single line of code.
-The design inspired from Shine.com
+The design inspired from Netflix
 </div>